peak/s5cmd/README.md

  - `-ERR` for failed operations: `-ERR "! touche": executable file not found in $PATH`
  - `?Ratelimit` for rate-limited operations, which will be retried

+### Exit Code

+If failed jobs are present, process exits with code `127`.
+This can be overridden with the command `exit`, though in that case finishing the job list is not guaranteed.

 ### Nested Commands (Basic)